 Other closet staples worth the investment: shoes and handbags.
 Obviously right now, we’re not using our handbags that much, but they’re still worthwhile investments.
 I love my Louis Vuitton NeoNoe bag because it’s unique but still a classic.
 See previous outfits featuring the bucket bag style here and here.

 And to round out our discussion on closet staples that are worth the investment, I take shoes pretty seriously.
 These slingbacks were a serious splurge, but I wear them even more than I ever thought I would.
-I styled a work appropriate outfit with these slingback heels earlier this year.
+I styled a work appropriate outfit with these slingback heels previously.

 The key to keeping your investment shoes in tip-top shape: finding a great cobbler.
 I take all my expensive shoes to a local shoe cobbler and have the soles reinforced, and if they’re pointy or heels, I have caps put on the front and the heel.
 Truly, these extra investments have kept my shoes wearable for years past and years to come.